5 Things to Know About Early Cancer Detection

 Huma Q. Rana, MD, gives a consultation.

-Even when people with a family cluster of cancer don’t test positive for a cancer-related mutation, family members may share other genetic factors that put them at heightened risk for the disease, Rana says.
+Rana says that even when people with a family cluster of cancer don’t test positive for a cancer-related mutation, they may share other genetic factors that put them at heightened risk for the disease.
 Anyone with a strong family history of cancer should talk with their physician about a screening plan tailored to their needs.

-Such a plan might include starting screening at an earlier age than people in the general population, being screened more often, or screening with additional technologies.
-People with an increased risk of breast cancer, for example, might be advised to have breast MRI scans as well as mammography.
-People from families with a high risk of pancreatic cancer are increasingly counseled to be tested for the disease using endoscopic ultrasound or MRI.
+Such a plan might include beginning screening at an earlier age than people in the general population, being screened more often, or screening with additional technologies.
+People with an increased risk of breast cancer, for example, might be advised to have breast MRI scans and mammography.
+People from families with a high risk of pancreatic cancer are also increasingly counseled about the risks and benefits of being tested for the disease using endoscopic ultrasound or MRI.

 As scientists learn more about the inherited roots of some cancers, screening recommendations are adjusted to reflect the new findings.